MusinguziDenis/Luganda-ASR/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/neubig/starter-repo/blob/main/LICENSE) file for details.

 ## Citation
-This was created by Graham Neubig primarily as an example for student researchers.
+This was created by Denis Musinguzi to demonstrate how to finetune ASR models.

-One final thing: when you publish your research code, it's good to add a BibTeX entry like this to the paper (or just the repo) so people can cite it easily:

 ```@misc{musinguzi2025asr,
   author = {Denis Musinguzi},